grosjeanma/Samantha/report/report.md

 We selected RT-DETR-X, the extended and more capable variant of RT-DETR, as the base model for this project.

+RT-DETR (Real-Time Detection Transformer) is a recent family of object detectors that combines the transformer architecture, known for its effectiveness in capturing global context, with a real-time inference pipeline.
+Unlike traditional CNN-based detectors that use anchor boxes and post-processing steps like Non-Maximum Suppression (NMS), RT-DETR adopts a set-based detection approach.
+This means it directly predicts object locations and classifications without requiring multiple proposals or region refinement.
+As a result, RT-DETR tends to produce fewer false positives and better handles overlapping objects [6].

+One key advantage of RT-DETR over YOLO is its performance in complex scenes.
+In cluttered classroom environments with many overlapping objects, RT-DETR maintains a higher detection quality.
+It is also more stable when objects are partially occluded or vary in size and aspect ratio.
+Additionally, RT-DETR benefits from transformer-based attention mechanisms that allow it to reason about object relationships more effectively than YOLO.

+However, RT-DETR also comes with disadvantages.
+It is computationally heavier than YOLO, leading to longer inference times and more memory usage.
+It was chosen because the goal was to prioritize detection accuracy in difficult conditions rather than pure speed.
+The additional computational cost was acceptable given the model's compatibility with both CUDA and Apple MPS, and the option to run inference remotely when needed.

 ## 3.3 Dataset: WIDER Face
 The WIDER Face dataset [7] was chosen for fine-tuning the RT-DETR-X model.